Featured Article

 When to Seek Professional Help

-While self-observation through tongue diagnosis is valuable, certain signs warrant professional consultation:
+While self-observation can be useful, certain signs warrant professional consultation:

 • Sudden changes in tongue color or coating